qcx201/CAtrade/README.md

     <figcaption align="left">Data source: ISED Canada | Figure by author.</figcaption>
 </figure>

-There is a trend of diversifying from US.
-The
+There is a trend of diversifying from US, but much less pronouced compared to imports.

 <figure>
     <figcaption align="center" style="font-size:16">